-The cemetery was probably initiated in the tenth century CE, although some of the graves in the cemetery are believed to date back as early as the seventh century.
+The cemetery was most likely initiated in the early years (circa mid-seventh century CE) of Muslim presence in the Holyland, as some of the graves in the cemetery are believed to belong to the companions of the prophet Muhammad.
 The Bab al-Rahma cemetery in Jerusalem is of particular importance because it hosts the graves of a number of companions and scholars, Muslim leaders and martyrs.
 The cemetery extends from the Lions' Gate in the north to the end of the eastern wall of the Masjid al-Aqsa complex.

 circa 640 CE